takanory/slides/20200724europython/PITCHME.md

 @snapend

 Note:
-* Next' let's talk about the growth of PyCon JP
+* Next, let's talk about the growth of PyCon JP
-* This chart is number of participants of PyCon JP
+* This chart is number of participants
 * The number of participants are growing for 10 years
-* Currently, about 1,000 people are attending PyCon JP
+* Currently, about 1,000 people are attending

 +++